GeorgeHarland/RandomTower/POWERUPS.md

 - Grade: B
 - Fires projectiles from the tower in a clockwise direction.
 Leveling up makes the cooldown and angle difference smaller.

+### FireBlast

+- Grade: B
+- Fires projectiles from the tower in a counter-clockwise direction.
+Leveling up makes the cooldown and angle difference smaller.

 ### Regen

 - Grade: D